X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Experiments

 \subsection{Qualitative Results}

-To intuitively illustrate the performance of X-Fi on the human sensing tasks, we visualize the estimated human skeleton generated by the model in the HPE task in Figure.~\ref{fig:HPE_result} and employ the t-SNE method ~\citep{van2008visualizing} to visualize the multimodal embedding obtained by the X-fusion block for the HAR task in Figure.~\ref{fig:HAR_result}. \paragraph*{Human Pose Estimation.} The visualization results for HPE comprise two actions, `picking up things' and `throwing,' each depicted through a sequence of four images.
+To intuitively illustrate the performance of X-Fi on the human sensing tasks, we visualize the estimated human skeleton generated by the model in the HPE task in the Figure~\ref{fig:HPE_result} and employ the t-SNE method ~\citep{van2008visualizing} to visualize the multimodal embedding obtained by the X-fusion block for the HAR task in the Figure~\ref{fig:HAR_result}.

+\paragraph*{Human Pose Estimation.} The visualization results for HPE comprise two actions, `picking up things' and `throwing', each depicted through a sequence of four images.
 In different rows, we presented the results for the RGB and depth single-modal inputs, the fused results of the RGB and depth multimodal inputs, and the ground truth.
 To facilitate a clearer comparison between the fused results and the single-modal inputs results, we incorporated blue and orange dashed lines in the fused result images to represent the results of the RGB and depth single-modality inputs, respectively.
 Through observation, we found that the RGB modality provides more accurate estimations of leg movements, while the depth modality achieves greater accuracy in estimating hand movements.
-By combining both modalities into a multi-modal input, X-Fi effectively retains the leg movement accuracy from the RGB modality and the hand movement accuracy from the depth modality, resulting in fused outcomes that are closest to the ground truth.
+By combining both modalities into a multimodal input, X-Fi effectively retains the leg movement accuracy from the RGB modality and the hand movement accuracy from the depth modality, resulting in fused outcomes that are closest to the ground truth.